 ”Goita’s Crane” at Museu de Arte de Ribeirao Preto, Brazil.
 2019.

-An arcade claw meets a town’s icon puppets.
+An arcade claw meets a town’s iconic handcrafted puppets.

-He has presented and exhibited his research internationally as both designer and researcher.
-From 2019 to 2021, he was a curator at the Harvard GSD Kirkland Gallery, where he helped the gallery transition to an experimental digital format during the pandemic.
-Hermano also regularly contributes to community engaging public design projects as a 3D visual technologist and computational design researcher.
-He has contributed to projects by Matthew Mazzotta, Tools For Action Foundation, Ghana Think Tank, Sujin Lim, and several others.
+He has presented and exhibited his research internationally as practitioner and researcher.
+From 2019 to 2021, he was a curator at the Harvard GSD Kirkland Gallery, helping the gallery transition to an experimental digital format during the pandemic.
+Hermano also regularly contributes to community-engaging public design projects as a computational design researcher.
+He has contributed to projects by Matthew Mazzotta, Tools For Action Foundation, Ghana Think Tank, Sujin Lim, UrbanLab Galway, and several others.

 contact